2025 Electronic Dance Music Awards

-The 2025 Electronic Dance Music Awards (also known as EDMAs) took place on March 28, 2025, at the Eden Roc Hotel during the height of Miami Music Week.
+The 2025 Electronic Dance Music Awards (also known as the EDMAs) took place on March 28, 2025, at the Eden Roc Hotel during the height of Miami Music Week.

 The event, once again counted with iHeart Media for their extensive coverage.
 Erin Webster returned as the ceremony host.
 The awards celebrated the best songs, artists, and festivals from the global electronic dance music scene of 2024, chosen by the public on EDMAs official website.
 Voting were officially open on February 24, 2025.
 The winners were revealed on March 24.
 Afrojack and Crystal Waters were announced as this years Icon Awards recipient, while Mike Weiss was honored with the Industry Achievement award, and Above & Beyond with the Legend Award.

 Winners and nominees

 Nominations were announced on February 24: